zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Changed the Dependency for the liferay-util:html-top JSP tag When Implementing Portlet 3.0
+### Changed the Dependency for the liferay-util:html-top JSP tag
 - **Date:** 2018-Jun-07
 - **JIRA Ticket:** LPS-81983

 #### What changed?

-When implementing Portlet 3.0, the usage of `portal-kernel`'s `StringBundler` has been deprecated in favor of Petra's `StringBundler`.
+The usage of `portal-kernel`'s `StringBundler` has been deprecated in favor of Liferay's Petra `StringBundler`.

 #### Who is affected?

-This affects anyone implementing Portlet 3.0 that uses the `<liferay-util:html-top>` JSP tag.
+This affects anyone using the `<liferay-util:html-top>` JSP tag.

 #### How should I update my code?